2017 Suunto Zoop Discontinued – What about the Zoop Novo?

 Which is the best Dive Computer for Beginners?

-I’ve spent many hours scouring the Scuba forums, reading customer reviews, and ‘Best Diving Computer’ lists looking for a clear answer to this question.
+I’ve spent a lot of hours scouring the Scuba forums, reading customer reviews, and ‘Best Diving Computer’ lists looking for a clear answer to this question.
 What I’d found was that there were 3 entry-level dive computers that are all popular and very similar in features and price.

 The three I’m referring to are the Suunto Zoop, Mares Puck Pro and the Cressi Leonardo.
 These are all high quality diving computers with only slight differences between them.
 That was, until Suunto discontinued making the Zoop.